-The lymphatic system is an essential part of our immune system which helps to protect the body from disease and infections.
-It is a network of vessels, organs and tissues working together to move lymph fluid back into the bloodstream.
-The lymph system has several key functions starting with maintaining fluid levels in our body by collecting excess fluid and returning them back to the bloodstream.
+The lymphatic system is an essential part of our immune system, which helps to protect the body from disease and infections.
+It is a network of vessels, organs, and tissues working together to move lymph fluid back into the bloodstream.
+The lymph system has several vital functions starting with maintaining fluid levels in our body by collecting excess fluid and returning them to the bloodstream.
 It absorbs fats from the digestive tract.
 It also protects the body against foreign invaders by producing white blood cells and other immune cells.
 Furthermore, it transports and removes waste products and abnormal cells from the lymph.

 HOW DOES THE LYMPH SYSTEM WORK?

 Lymph fluid flows throughout the body through a network of lymph vessels.
 The vessels connect to lymph nodes which act as filters.
 These filters trap and destroy harmful substances that the body does not need.
-White blood cells are created in these lymph nodes which fight bacteria, viruses, damaged or cancer cells.
-The lymph fluid will then carry the waste product and destroyed cells back into the bloodstream.
-This waste will then be cleaned out of the system through the kidneys and liver and eliminated through our bowel movements or urine.
+White blood cells are created in these lymph nodes, which fight bacteria, viruses, and damaged or cancer cells.
+The lymph fluid will then carry the waste product and destroy cells back into the bloodstream.
+This waste will then be cleaned from the system through the kidneys and liver and eliminated through our bowel movements or urine.

-Sometimes lymph nodes will trap bacteria or viruses that it is unable to deal with at that time.
-This is where we get swollen lymph nodes that are tender to the touch.
+Sometimes lymph nodes trap bacteria or viruses they cannot deal with at that time.
+This is where we get swollen lymph nodes tender to the touch.
 Cancer cells can sometimes spread by traveling through the lymph system.
 Cancer can also start in a lymph node, which will usually swell but not be painful.
-If you notice a painless, swollen lymph node, it would be advisable to have your general practitioner check it out, as soon as possible.
+If you notice a painless, swollen lymph node, having your general practitioner check it out as soon as possible would be advisable.

 DYSFUNCTION IN THE LYMPH SYSTEM?

 Many conditions can affect the lymphatic system.
-Some conditions develop before birth, some during childhood and still others can develop as a result of disease or injury to the body.
+Some conditions develop before birth, some during childhood, and still others can develop due to disease or injury to the body.
 Here are some of the more common lymphatic disorders.

-Lymphadenopathy is the enlargement of lymph nodes due to infection, inflammation or cancer.
-Strep throat, mononucleosis, HIV infection and infected skin wounds all are common infections that can cause enlarged lymph nodes.
+Lymphadenopathy is the enlargement of lymph nodes due to infection, inflammation, or cancer.
+Strep throat, mononucleosis, HIV infection, and infected skin wounds are common infections that can cause enlarged lymph nodes.
 Lymphadenitis is lymphadenopathy caused by an infection or inflammatory condition.

 Lymphedema is the swelling or accumulation of lymph fluid.
-This can be the result of a blockage in the lymphatic system caused by scar tissue from damage to a lymph vessel or node.
+This can result from a blockage in the lymphatic system caused by scar tissue from damage to a lymph vessel or node.
 Lymphedema can also occur when lymph nodes are removed during surgery due to cancer.
 Lymphedema most often occurs in the legs and arms but can occur anywhere throughout the body.
-This condition can be mild or quite severe causing pain, disfiguring and disabling effects.
+This condition can be mild or severe, causing pain, disfiguring, and disabling.